AnthonyDRdutra/PHP-CRUD-using-MySQL/README.md

   This is an basic CRUD (create, read, update, and delete) program, for studing porpuses, in a intentent to be modular and simple.

-  This code is able to post data, create, delete, and modify data on the database, using mid scripts that will connect our page script to our code scripts.
+  This code is able to post data, create, delete, and modify data on the database, with the follwing structure `GUI -> Process code CALL function inside CRUD_logic -> output`

  <h3 align="left">How to setup:</h3